-Chainlinks is the magazine of the NZ Cycling Action Network (CAN), published three times a year.
+Chainlinks is the magazine of the NZ Cycling Action Network (CAN).

 Currently there are about 5000 recipients including all financial members of CAN, a number of supporting organisations such as local government authorities and cycling industry organisations, and occasional additional recipients who provided CAN with details at events like NZ Bike Expo or for a CAN survey.

 To contact Chainlinks Editor: http://can.org.nz/contact/chainlinks+newsletter, or post CAN, 2 Forresters Lane, Te Aro, Wellington 6010